lliu1871/book/binf8441/_sources/lab1.md

 # Lab 1: Introduction to R

 Please read the document [R-intro.pdf](https://cran.r-project.org/manuals.html).
+A good tutorial on R is available at [www3](https://www.w3schools.com/r/).
 In this lab, we will go through the following topics in R.

 - Getting help: google, manual, or ?
 - Numbers, vectors, and matrix, list